Parasitic diseases

 Toxocara canis: treatment

 We recommend deworming your pregnant dog two weeks prior to the approximate date of delivery and during lactation.
-This should decreases the parasitic load of the environment and reduce chances of puppy infestation.
+This should decrease the parasitic load of the environment and reduce chances of puppy infestation.

 Toxocara canis in humans

 Toxocara canis is zoonotic, which means it can be transmitted to humans from dogs.
 Toxocara canis causes a disease in humans called visceral larva migrans.
-This infection occurs due to an ingestion of the parasitic eggs.
-Therefore, children who eat dirt and have deficiency in hygiene habits, are more at risk.
+This infection occurs due to the ingestion of the parasitic eggs.
+Therefore, children who eat dirt and have deficiencies in hygiene habits are more at risk.

 Spaces shared by dogs and children, such as parks, can become pockets of contamination.
-In this sense, it is essential to always pick up and throw away your canine’s excrement.
+In this sense, it is essential to always pick up and properly dispose of your canine’s excrement.
 Toxocara canis life cycle in humans is different than that in dogs, as larvae in humans are unable to reach adulthood.
-Instead, visceral larva migrans in humans cross the intestinal wall and migrate to the liver, lungs and skin.
+Instead, visceral larva migrans in humans cross the intestinal wall and migrate to the liver, lungs, and skin.

 When largely infested, toxocariasis symptoms in humans include: